d4rkr00t/whybundled/README.md

 MODULE  isobject
-├─ imported: 1 time     ← number of times module imported ├─ type: [transitive]   ← type of a dependency can be either direct or transitive │  └─ isobject -> is-plain-object -> styled-components    ← for transitive dependencies whybundled outputs a chain of dependencies up to closest direct
+├─ imported: 1 time     ← number of times module imported ├─ type: [transitive]   ← type of a dependency can be either direct or transitive │  └─ isobject -> is-plain-object -> styled-components    ← for transitive dependencies whybundled outputs a chain of dependencies up to the closest direct
 │
 ├─ locations:  ← where module is located in a project │  └─ ../node_modules/isobject/